 The Famous Suman Snack

-2.5 hours in our Hanging Garden Experience, we both agreed that it’s time to avail of our complimentary snacks.
+2.5 hours into our Hanging Garden Retreat, we both agreed that it’s time to avail of our complimentary snacks.
 I heard a lot of good reviews about this famous SUMAKA (Suman – Mangga – Kasoy) snack of Luljetta’s Antipolo.
 We went up the stairs struggling to the overlooking reception area for it, but it is worth it.
 I grew up with suman and kakanins as dessert, and never in my life, I imagined how good it is to fry suman and add some mango and cashew.
 Never miss this.

-Bored with Hydromassage Pool
+Bored with the Hydromassage Pool

 After snacks, we went down again to continue our exploration.
-This time we went right to try the hydromassage pool, and the rainfall massage beds attracted my boyfriend first.
+This time we went right to try the hydromassage pool and the rainfall massage beds attracted my boyfriend first.
 We tried but didn’t felt massage at all comparing to the ones we tried before in Ace Water Spa.
 The water was cold too (plus the wind since we’re technically in a mountain) that I can’t stay long because it was chilly.

 The pool had bubble jets that were not as hard as the ones in the jacuzzi, so we didn’t spend so much time here.
 Also, there seemed like a bubble bed, too, that was not working.
-Luljetta should work more in this area.
+Luljetta’s should work more in this area.

 Finally, the gorgeous infinity pool